 The best candidate for a cosmetic gynecology procedure is a woman with concerns about the size, shape and/or volume of her genitalia.
 Women of nearly every age, including teens, have found both emotional and physical satisfaction following a cosmetic gynecology procedure.
 If you are generally healthy and have a realistic view about the results that can be achieved, you may be a good candidate for a cosmetic gynecology procedure:

-Prior to scheduling your procedure, you will have an extensive consultation with Dr. Ruff and his staff at West End Plastic Surgery in Washington, D.C., a short drive from most areas of Maryland and Virginia.
-The goals of your consultation are to discuss your concerns, so that you and Dr. Ruff can mutually agree upon which procedure(s) will create the results you desire.
-Dr. Ruff will thoroughly explain each procedure along with its risks, benefits, and recovery times.
+Prior to scheduling your procedure, you will have an extensive consultation with Dr. Ruff, Dr. Ramineni, Dr. Patrick, or Dr. Hannan at their West End Plastic Surgery practice in Washington, D.C., a short drive from most areas of Maryland and Virginia.
+The goals of your consultation are to discuss your concerns, so that you and your surgeon can mutually agree upon which procedure(s) will create the results you desire.
+We will thoroughly explain each procedure along with its risks, benefits, and recovery times.